LinguistCode/a-linguists-obsidian/README.md

 - Zotero Grouped Template -> A modification of FeralFlora's template that fits my use and orders the annotation by color rather than lineraly.

 ### Telegram Sync Templates
+- Quick Notes -> Most of the notes I take on telegram are quick notes.
+They are automatically inserted in Daily Notes.
+- Refs -> These notes are composed of references I found on the go and are strictly formatted

 <footer>
 ---